cpp-core/so/76076957/src/post.md

 answer](https://stackoverflow.com/a/76082801/1202808) which is
 equivalent to constructing an FPE using a prefix cipher.
-The main difference is that this PRF produces more "random" looking results than using the linear congruent generator.
+The main difference is that this PRF produces more "random" looking results than using the linear congruent generator as shown in the following plot.

 Instead of using the PRF directly, we will apply a Feistel network that leverages the PRF as its round function.
 The two key advantages